ManikyaAlister/Bayes-TOM-demo/README.md

 **To run the code yourself:**

 1. Make sure you have R and [Quarto](https://quarto.org/) installed.
-2. Open R and run:

-   `renv::restore()`

-   This automatically installs all required R packages.

 3. Open the `.qmd` file in Rstudio or VS Code and run chunk by chunk OR render the quarto file by running `quarto::quarto_render("Bayes-TOM-demo.qmd")`